TotalMiner/totalminer.github.io/lua_tut/getting_started/main.md

 Congratulations, you have written and executed your first script.

-The `notify` command is one of many commands at your disposal when writing scripts to enhance your Total Miner world.
+The [notify](../../lua/functions/other/notify.md) function is one of many built in functions at your disposal when writing scripts to enhance your Total Miner worlds.
+See [here](../../lua/functions.md) for the TM Lua function reference.

 It is the main way to communicate information to players.